 Top 10 CPG Brands That Nailed Their QR Code Campaigns

-To capture consumer interest Dove placed large QR Codes near bus stops and frequently visited outdoor venues.
+To capture consumer interest Dove placed large product QR Codes near bus stops and frequently visited outdoor venues.

-The aim was to attract attention and encourage users to scan the QR code and learn more about Dove products.
+The aim was to attract attention and encourage users to scan the QR Code and learn more about Dove products.
 In addition to this, a few dynamic QR Codes on these billboards gave access to new product features, helpful tips, and special savings.

 The cosmetic and beauty company added QR Codes on print ads on Allure magazine.
-When scanned by a mobile device, the QR code directed readers to a mobile-optimized landing page of L’Oréal called Youth Code.
+When scanned by a mobile device, the QR Code directed readers to a mobile-optimized landing page of L’Oréal called Youth Code.
 This page included various products of the brand and helpful beauty information.

 Coca-Cola used dynamic QR Codes on its products to deliver unique experiences and discover the interests of customers.